What is Brugada syndrome?

 How is Brugada syndrome diagnosed?

-Your doctor may suspect Brugada syndrome if you have any of the above symptoms, or if you have a family history of the disease, or an unexplained sudden death in the family.
-An electrocardiogram (ECG) can detect the disease.
+Your doctor may suspect Brugada syndrome if you have any of the above symptoms, or if you have a family history of the disease or an unexplained sudden death in the family.
+An electrocardiogram (ECG) can often detect the disease.
+Sometimes, infusion of a drug is necessary to unmask the Brugada pattern on the ECG.

 First-degree relatives of someone with Brugada syndrome should be screened.
-This may include at least a history, physical exam, and an ECG.
+This may include a medical history, physical exam and ECG.

 How is Brugada syndrome treated?